Dordeo/HIM-notes/Introduction to Customer Experience/Week 2/General Structure of  Hotel.md

 # Role of Trust

-[[Customer Experience]] - emotions from every interaction on every channel of customer to business interactions.
+[[Terminology/Words of power/Customer Experience]] - emotions from every interaction on every channel of customer to business interactions.

-[[Customer Service]] - the functional elements a company provides to its customer before, daring and after product or service is bought.
+[[Customer Service]] - the functional elements a company provides to its customer before, during and after product or service is bought.

 Customer Experience is emotional while Customer Service is functional.